e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Diagnostics = plain structured values from a closed kind set (paths and names as strings, expected/observed port types, lists-in-hand, severity); single `BuildError` carrier thrown at the stratum barrier, compiler-style rendering; user-code exceptions wrapped in framing diagnostics with the original as `cause`; warnings ride the same stream and never throw;
+**Position.** Diagnostics are plain structured values from a closed kind set — paths and names as strings, expected/observed port types, lists-in-hand, severity — carried by a single `BuildError` thrown at the stratum barrier, with compiler-style rendering.

+- User-code exceptions are wrapped in framing diagnostics, the original riding as `cause`.
+- Warnings ride the same stream and never throw.
+- The didactic register is policy.
-didactic register as policy; tests match kind + payload, never message text.
+- Tests match kind + payload, never message text.

 **Spec.** [Appendix C][sC]